Civ13/civ13-typespess/README.md

 Welcome!
 This is an attempt at remaking Civ13, a [BYOND](http://www.byond.com/) game, using [TypeScript](https://www.typescriptlang.org/) and [Node.js](https://nodejs.org/).
 This is loosely forked from the [Bluespess](https://github.com/Bluespess) engine, a JavaScript remake of the [/tg/station codebase](https://github.com/tgstation/tgstation) of [SS13](http://www.byond.com/games/Exadv1/SpaceStation13), also a BYOND game.

-Check the original Civ13 here: https://github.com/civ13/civ13.
+<span style="color:orange">Check the original Civ13 here: https://github.com/civ13/civ13</span>

-<span style="color:orange">**The code for the client, which is cloned automatically when you setup the repo, is located here: https://github.com/civ13/typespess-client**</span>

 **Please read the [Contribution Guide](.github/CONTRIBUTING.md) page if you're willing to help!
 All help is appreciated!**